masonpimentel/nix-server-onedrive-client/README.md

 This section describes how to manually execute the app (the last section explains how to set it up to run automatically) and view the execution logs.

 #### Running for the First Time

-Before making the first test run, it would be a good idea to change the `verbosity.verbose` setting to `true` (from the previous `Complete configuration JSON` section)

 You can make a manual run by running: